kostaz/notes/Bitcoin_Transaction_Ken_Shirriff.md

 ```

 Well, `countLeadingChars` returns a number of leading characters `ch`
 in the string `s`.
+For example, `countLeadingChars("QQ42", 'Q')` returns 2.

 Let's test it by writing a simple test function:

 ```
 def test_countLeadingChars(s, ch):